danhtrinhdevelopermay/BackendMXH/APP_INTRODUCTION.md

-# 📱 Layedia - Connect Every Moment
+# 📱 Shatter - Connect Every Moment

 ## 🌟 Introduction

-**Layedia** is a modern social media application designed to connect people easily and enjoyably.
-With a user-friendly interface and comprehensive features, Layedia delivers the perfect social networking experience right on your phone.
+**Shatter** is a modern social media application designed to connect people easily and enjoyably.
+With a user-friendly interface and comprehensive features, Shatter delivers the perfect social networking experience right on your phone.

 ## ✨ Key Features